sjtalkar/sjtalkar.github.io/Power BI advanced features.md

+# How to create a function to glom multiple pages of an API together

 [Gil Raviv on APIs and advanced features of Power BI](https://www.youtube.com/watch?v=r0Qk5V8dvgg)

-## How to create a function to bring multiple pages in an API

-### API URL In Power BI Get Data from Web and paste URL
+### API URL In Power BI: Get Data from Web and paste URL
 `https://swapi.dev/api/?page=1`